jamesmfriedman/ngen/README.md

-# Ngen
+# nGen

-Ngen is here to be better way to scaffold.
+nGen is here to be better way to scaffold.
 Why?
 Other scaffolding generators are too opinionated or try to do too much.
 Even with a bunch of prebuilt generators, lets face it: you or your team do things your own way.
 Define your own reusable scaffolds and template individual files, whole directories, or even entire projects.

 ## Installation